chrisonoo/ClinicPulse/README.md

 ## Preview

 Remember!
-The application `is not finished` and may have many errors.
+The application `is not finished` and `may have many errors`.
 I'm still developing it, so most often a new version lands on GitHub and hosting every day.
 If logins and passwords are provided for the application, you can frolic changing whatever you want.

+### User accounts available in the application

 ```
+    ROLE:       Admin
-    LOGIN       admim@test.com
+    USER:       admim@test.com
     PASSWORD:   TEst!@12
 ```